 Server response times and uptime percentages are critical technical metrics.
 They directly impact user experience and search engine rankings.
 Monitoring these figures helps maintain site speed and reliability.

 Mobile usage statistics have grown increasingly important.
 With more people browsing on smartphones, tracking mobile performance is vital.
-Metrics like mobile conversion rates and page load times on different devices guide mobile optimisation strategies.
+Metrics such as mobile conversion rates and page load times across different devices inform mobile optimisation strategies.

 A solid ongoing website maintenance strategy is crucial for keeping a site functioning optimally.
 Regular updates form the backbone of this approach.
 These include security patches, software upgrades, and site speed analysis.